MƒH Pearl Harbor ~ Eighty Three Years ~ December 7 1941

 December 7, 1941

-EIGHTY YEARS AGO, at 7.55 am on a pleasant Sunday morning in the Pacific - December 7, 1941 - the fault line of the Second World War slid once again, cataclysmic, setting the world war on course to become the most violent in history, that fault line not resettling until August 15, 1945.
+EIGHTY THREE YEARS AGO, at 7.55 am on a pleasant Sunday morning in the Pacific - December 7, 1941 - the Fault Line of the Second World War slid again, cataclysmic, setting the World War on course to become the most violent in history, that Fault Line resettled in a fashion on August 15, 1945.

-The attack upon the Pacific Fleet lying at anchor at Pearl Harbor by an enemy that still played the diplomatic game in Washington D.C. all the time knowing what was about to be unleashed upon the Arsenal of Democracy led to President Roosevelt’s Address to Congress and to all the American People, the next day …
+The attack upon the Pacific Fleet lying at anchor at Pearl Harbor by an enemy that still openly played highest level diplomacy in Washington D.C. all the time knowing what was about to be unleashed upon the Arsenal of Democracy leading to President Roosevelt’s Address to Congress and to all the American People, the next day …

-"I write this Moment from History in recognition of my many American friends, and for one American family in particular, the family of Colonel Richard ‘Eager’ Ernest Evans USAF and Ms. JoAnn Nelson.
-The last 'greatest generation' representative of this family, JoAnn observes this Pearl Harbor anniversary from her home in Fort Worth, Texas, and continues to share stories of the war with her grateful children and grandchildren."
+"I write this Moment from History in recognition of my many American friends, and for one American family in particular, the family of Colonel Richard ‘Eager’ Ernest Evans USAF.

 Richard’s story reflects that of millions of Americans who realised that the Second World War had started - again without warning - in Europe with Nazi Germany’s invasion of Poland on September 1, 1939, followed by Britain’s declaration of war upon Nazi Germany on Sunday, September 3, 1939, and which, it is reported, Hitler was as one turned to stone, and his Reichsmarshal, Hermann Göring, was overheard in an aside … may God have mercy upon us if we lose this war … now engulfed them.